The English Knight

 Timur first met Christopher Long in Moscow 1992 during the 'Moscow Spring', when Christopher was reporting on 'revolutionary' Russia after the collapse of the Soviet Union.
 Six months later Timur settled in London.
 They have remained firm friends ever since.

-Right: Two of Timur's sketches dating from 1997 when he first worked on illustrating The English Knight stories, then provisionally entitled 'Once...'.
+Right: Three of Timur's sketches dating from 1997 when he first worked on illustrating The English Knight stories, then provisionally entitled 'Once...'.
+The last image was a card painted by Timur for the author's 70th birthday, the English Knight having found, it seems, his Grail!

 TIMUR D'VATZ EXHIBITIONS